-This year marks the first anniversary of the Juneteenth holiday in the United States.
+This year marks the second anniversary of the Juneteenth holiday in the United States.

 Juneteenth commemorates the June 19, 1865 proclamation of freedom for the enslaved people in Texas, the last state of the Confederacy with slavery.
 While Juneteenth is considered the "longest-running African-American holiday” and has been called "America's second Independence Day,” it wasn’t recognized as a federal holiday until 2021.